Licence Application Guide

 9) Don’t forget to Sign

-For the mail in application, don’t forget to sign… they’ll send it back to you.
+For the mail in application, don’t forget to sign… they’ll send it back to you if you forget.
 Double and triple check your signature lines are all signed.

 10) Reminder to Enclose your FSESO Certificates